HewlettPackard/oneview-redfish-toolkit/README.md

   * redfish.log
   * certs/

-The `certs` directory will be created to place all OneView certificates needed that application will retrieve at connect to OneView.
+The `redfish.conf` and `logging.conf` is used for application configuration and `certs` directory is used to place all OneView certificates needed that application will retrieve when connect to OneView.

-You can update the configuration files created under the user directory, or if you want to use custom configuration files you can pass them as arguments:
+You can customize the configuration files created under the user directory, or if you want to use your own custom configuration files you can pass them as arguments.
+If no arguments are passed the application will use the ones on user directory:

 ```bash
 $ oneview-redfish-toolkit --config redfish.conf --log-config logging.conf